rudchenkos/test-harness/README.md

 ```
 Edit `examples/palindrome.c` and observe test results.

-Explore other options the test provides:
+## Focusing

+When debugging a test failure, it helps to focus on a single test case:
 ```
-$ ./examples/palindrome.test -h
+$ lldb -- ./examples/palindrome.test -f 3
 ```

 ## How to use